francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 ;; MSG SIZE  rcvd: 57
 ```

-### 1.2 Verify the DNS Record Reaches the Kubernetes Cluster
+### 1.3.
+Verify the DNS Record Reaches the Kubernetes Cluster

 We can use `curl` to make an HTTP request to the domain.
 As we have not set up any ingress routing for the cluster,
 we only expect to see the default `404` status response provided by an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
-In a K3s cluster, this is plaintext response from the bundled `traefik` component.
+In a K3s cluster, this is plaintext response from the bundled `traefik` component which serves as the Ingress.

 ```shell
 % curl backtalk.dev